h2oai/h2o-3/h2o-algos/src/main/java/hex/deeplearning/README.md

 ### MNIST
 The [MNIST](http://yann.lecun.com/exdb/mnist/) database of handwritten digits has a training set of 60,000 examples, and a test set of 10,000 examples.
 Each digit is represented by 28x28=784 gray-scale pixel values (features).

-The following benchmark is available as an [example Flow pack](https://github.com/h2oai/h2o-3/tree/master/h2o-docs/src/product/flow/packs/examples) and is also part of the distribution (after November 18 2015).
+The following benchmark is available as an [example Flow pack](https://github.com/h2oai/h2o-3/tree/master/h2o-docs/src/product/flow/packs/examples) and is also part of the distribution.
 In Flow, on the right-hand-side, click on the 'HELP' tab, then 'view example Flows', then select 'DeepLearning_MNIST.flow'.

 **Model parameters**: For illustration only, not tuned.
 2 hidden layers (128,64), Rectifier with Dropout, L1/L2 regularization, mini-batch size 1.
 Auto-tuning for the number of training images per Map/Reduce iteration (`train_samples_per_iteration=-2`).
 The model is trained until convergence of the test set accuracy, and scored on the training and test sets every 5 seconds, with full confusion matrices and variable importances.